petershin/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/disaster-recovery-overview.md

 | Warm | You have a spare tire and a replacement kit so you can get back on the road using what you have in your car.
 However, you must stop to repair the problem. |
 | Hot | You have special run-flat tires.
 You might need to slow down a little, but there is no immediate impact on your journey.
 Your tires run well enough that you can continue (although you must eventually address the issue). |

-The DR strategy in DXP Cloud is _Warm_.
-DXP Cloud users do not need to contact Support in order to respond to a disaster scenario, but are required to act in the case of a cross-region disaster to use the provided tools.
+The DR strategy in Liferay Cloud is _Warm_.
+Liferay Cloud users do not need to contact Support in order to respond to a disaster scenario, but are required to act in the case of a cross-region disaster to use the provided tools.

 ## Disaster Recovery Example Scenario

-Here is an example of how the DXP Cloud Disaster Recovery tools and approaches would work in the case of a fictional disaster scenario.
+Here is an example of how the Liferay Cloud Disaster Recovery tools and approaches would work in the case of a fictional disaster scenario.

 ### During an Incident